russellgordon/ics3u-s1-2023-24/src/site/notes/Activities/Name Plate.md

 ## What you'll need to begin

 - [ ] The [[Setup/Installing Playgrounds\|Playgrounds app]] installed on your computer
-- [ ] Another copy of the [[Setup/Subscribe to Turtle Sketches\|Sketches Template added to your list of playgrounds]], renamed to be titled *Name Plate* or something similar
+- [ ] A copy of the [[Setup/Subscribe to Turtle Sketches\|Sketches Template added to your list of playgrounds]], renamed to be titled *Name Plate* or something similar
 # Success criteria

 - [ ] your name is drawn in block letters or bubble letters – depending on your prior experience with coding